A New Maximal Subgroup of $E_8$ in Characteristic $3$: From the Thompson group to F4

+Thus again $M_1$ forms an $H$-invariant subalgebra.
+Thus for all odd primes $p$, $M_1$ is an $H$-invariant Lie subalgebra of $L(\mb G)$ of dimension $52$.

-Thus $M_1$ forms an $H$-invariant subalgebra, which must be non-zero, since $\mathfrak{e}_8$ contains no abelian subspace of dimension $52$ by \cite[Proposition~2.3]{craven2021un}.
+Moreover, $M_1$ must be non-abelian for all $p$, since $\mathfrak{e}_8$ contains no abelian subspace of dimension $52$ by \cite[Proposition~2.3]{craven2021un}.
 Furthermore, as $M_1$ is irreducible for $H$, the restriction of the Lie bracket to $M_1$ furnishes it with the structure of a semisimple Lie algebra.
 Since $\Hom_{kH}(\Lambda^2(M_1),M_1)=k$, there is at most one isomorphism class of such, but as the algebraic $k$-group $F_4$ does contain a subgroup isomorphic to $H$, acting as $\chi_{52}$ on its adjoint module, it follows that $M_1\cong\mathfrak{f}_4$.
-In particular, this means that the $\mathfrak f_4$ Lie algebra must have a simple module of dimension $196$, as it acts $H$-equivariantly on $L(E_8)$.
+In particular, this means that the $\mathfrak f_4$ Lie algebra must have a simple module of dimension $196$, as it acts $H$-equivariantly on $L(\mb G)$.

-Such a simple module must be restricted: if not the $p$-closure $L_p$ of the image $L$ of $\mathfrak f_4$ in $\mathfrak e_8$ will contain a centre \cite[2.5.8(2)]{SF88}; but $L$ has no $1$-dimensional submodules on $M$.
+Such a simple module must be restricted: if not the $p$-closure $L_p$ of the image $L$ of $\mathfrak f_4$ in $\mathfrak e_8$ will contain a non-trivial centre \cite[2.5.8(2)]{SF88}; but $L$ has no $1$-dimensional submodules on $\mathfrak e_8$.
 By Curtis's theorem, $M_2$ arises by differentiation of a restricted representation for the algebraic group $F_4$, whence $p=3$, from the tables in \cite{luebeck2001}.